loda-lang/loda-programs/programs/oeis/list2.md

 * [A229473](http://oeis.org/A229473) ([L18 program](229/A229473.asm)): Number of defective 4-colorings of an n X 2 0..3 array connected horizontally, antidiagonally and vertically with exactly one mistake, and colors introduced in row-major 0..3 order.
 * [A229489](http://oeis.org/A229489) ([L09 program](229/A229489.asm)): Conjecturally, possible differences between prime(k)^2 and the next prime for some k.
 * [A229504](http://oeis.org/A229504) ([L05 program](229/A229504.asm)): Number of defective 3-colorings of an n X 2 0..2 array connected diagonally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
+* [A229535](http://oeis.org/A229535) ([L60 program](229/A229535.asm)): Number of defective 3-colorings of a 2 X n 0..2 array connected horizontally, diagonally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.
 * [A229572](http://oeis.org/A229572) ([L13 program](229/A229572.asm)): Number of defective 4-colorings of an n X 2 0..3 array connected horizontally, vertically, diagonally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..3 order.
 * [A229573](http://oeis.org/A229573) ([L25 program](229/A229573.asm)): Number of defective 4-colorings of an n X 3 0..3 array connected horizontally, vertically, diagonally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..3 order.
 * [A229580](http://oeis.org/A229580) ([L08 program](229/A229580.asm)): Number of defective 3-colorings of an n X 2 0..2 array connected horizontally and antidiagonally with exactly one mistake, and colors introduced in row-major 0..2 order.